 Changing The Project Settings

-Up on the top right, there is a gear icon you can tap to bring up more settings for your project.
+On the top right, there is a gear icon you can tap to bring up more settings for your project.
 On the top, there are filters you can add which will be applied to your entire project instead of only a selected clip.

 Underneath that are themes you can add, which are some animations and graphics that will be automatically put in your project.
 The switch directly under the themes allows you to turn on and off the Theme soundtrack, which are the music and sounds already added to a specific theme.

-You can also choose for the project to fade in or out to black, and at the bottom you can choose whether changing the video’s speed also changes the pitch of the video’s audio.
+You can also choose for the project to fade in or out to black, and at the bottom, you can choose whether changing the video’s speed also changes the pitch of the video’s audio.

 Finishing Your Project